Alachua County Social Services

 Columbia County Health Department

-County Health Departments provides Primary Care, Pediatrics, Family Planning, HIV/AIDS Services and Immunizations for individuals who are uninsured or under-insured.
+County Health Departments provide primary care, pediatrics, family planning, HIV/AIDS services, and immunizations for individuals who are uninsured or under-insured.
 Fees are based on a sliding scale depending on income.
-Must call for appointment.

 217 NE Franklin Street